sqlwatch/docs/configuration/central-repository/data-import/ssis.md

 - TOC
 {:toc}

->It is assumed that the SQL Server Intergration Services (SSIS) is installed and configured and that the SSISDB has been initialised and the environment is operational.
+>It is assumed that the SQL Server Integration Services (SSIS) is installed and configured and that the SSISDB has been initialized and the environment is operational.

 ## Package Deployment